Skip to main content

 January 22, 2026Final DIP hearing and omnibus hearing

-The schedule—from petition to sale closing in approximately 44 days—left limited time for alternative bidders to emerge or for creditors to investigate the company's assets and liabilities.
-Enhanced Retail was designated the successful bidder on December 20, 2025, after the scheduled auction was cancelled due to the absence of competing qualified bids.
-The court entered the Final Approval Order on December 31, 2025.
+The schedule left little time for alternative bidders to emerge or for creditors to investigate the estate before the holiday liquidation ran forward.
+Enhanced Retail was designated the successful bidder on December 20, 2025, after the scheduled auction was cancelled due to the absence of competing qualified bids, and the court later approved the final sale framework.

 Key Objections and Disputes.